 - 1. On the sidebar menu, click Computer Groups. - 2.
 Click Create Group. - 3.
 Enter a Group Name.
-The Description field is optional. - 4.
+The Description field is optional.
+At any time, click the vertical ellipsis menu, and then select Edit Properties to edit the group name and description. - 4.
 Click Create Group.
-Your group is created and appears in the grid list below.

-Once the group is created, you can set it as the Default group.
-If set, the Default group will be selected by default when you add one or more computers to a group.
-To set the group as the Default group, select the desired group name, and then click Set Default at the top of the Groups grid.
+Your group is created and appears in the list. - 5.
+After a group is created, you can set it as the default group.
+Select a group name, and then select Set as Default from the menu.